Inom-Turdikulov/notes/output/md/pass (software).md

 ```

-TODO: check if this workflow working on mobile.

 If I have only one login for site, I use site.tld as entry name.
 If I have more
 I use site.tld/username.